HackathonGrowthGenie/Clairvoyant-FrontEnd/README.md

 ## Solution Approach

+- This application is developed using flutter and dart.

 - This application adheres to SOLID design principles in compliance to industry practices.

 - The architecture is designed with a focus on scalability, high availability for the future expansion.